floriann2/Stay22-Map-Challenge/README.md

 1) Hover over an existing pinpoint to view the business name, description at that location.

 2) Click the pinpoint to view the # of times a user has hovered over that location (via alert message).

 3) If the hover count is > 4, a message below the map will generate.

 4) If the click count is > 2, a different message below the map will generate.

 5) Click anywhere on the map to generate a new pinpoint.
 Since they are new areas, no name/description shall appear, just its specified coordinates.

 6) All pinpoints are draggable, adjusting to new coordinates (latitude, longitude), however saving its original pin location's hover/click count!

+7) Toggle the latest pinpoint added, to remove or bring it back onto the map.

 ```
 ## Technologies/Languages